Mind the Gap! Bridging Explainable Artificial Intelligence and Human Understanding with Luhmann's Functional Theory of Communication: Towards Explanatory Media

 \subsection{Dissemination Media}

-At the most elementary level, pre-lingual perception permits understanding to arise amongst humans and also with animals, as long as the perception of perception is possible.
+At the most elementary level, pre-lingual perception permits understanding to arise amongst humans, and also with animals, as long as the perception of perception is possible.
 Once mutual perception occurs, it can form the basis for sharing meaningful signs and gestures~\cite{luhmann2012TOS1}.
 In oral communication, meaning arises in the form of words distinguished from the medium of the voice.
-At the level of voice or gesture, the tripartite structure of information, utterance, and understanding coincide in time and space.
-Alter speaks, ego listens, and acceptance or rejection follows almost immediately -- (mis)understandings that prompt the need for clarifications, disagreements, and so on.
-We can become aware of the media/form distinction, for instance between voice/sound, or more complex distinctions such as singing/voice, questioning/voice (i.e., vocalised forms) if we observe it in a further moment of second-order observation, suspending the issue of what was said and instead considering how it was said.
-Language stabilises these possibilities, making oral societies possible, and allows second-order meta-communication to emerge, as it is then possible to indicate in language that one is communicating in language.
+At the level of voice or gesture, the tripartite structure of \emph{information}, \emph{utterance} and \emph{understanding} coincide in time and space.
+Alter speaks, ego listens and acceptance or rejection follows almost immediately; the process is fuelled by (mis)understandings that prompt the need for clarifications, disagreements and so on.

+We can become aware of the distinction between medium and form -- for example, between voice and sound, or more complex differentiation such as singing and voice or questioning and voice (i.e., vocalised forms) -- if we observe it in a further moment of second-order observation, suspending the issue of what was said and instead considering how it was said.
+Language stabilises these possibilities, making oral societies possible, and allows second-order meta-communication to emerge as it is then possible to indicate in language that one is communicating in language.

+Writing did not begin as a mechanism for communicating over space and time -- as that would have presupposed readers -- but first emerged in religious rituals and as a mechanism for managing lists of items in economic transactions~\cite{luhmann2012TOS1}.
+Only over many centuries did it engender different forms of communication, forms that also depended on the development of suitable dissemination media, including paper, print, postal networks as well as electrical and electronic networks.
+Writing allowed communication across space and time, eventually via technical dissemination media such as books, newspapers, letters, fax and e-mail.